mnmaraes/react-native-dash/README.md

 The script will:

-- Fetch the newest released React documentation from http://facebook.github.io/react-native/.
+- Fetch the newest released React Native documentation from http://facebook.github.io/react-native/.
 - Parse the doc site into a new SQLite database for Dash.
 The list of files are hardcoded.
 Please check `src/index.js` for more detail.
 - Bundle up the result in a React_Native.docset.
 - GZip for Dash contribution

-Test the output by loading the Relay.docset (importing it into Dash).
+Test the output by loading the React_Native.docset (importing it into Dash).